HSLdevcom/jore4/wiki/data-model.md

 When the need to use a function supporting only the `geometry` type arises, the `internal_utils.determine_SRID` functions should be used to determine the SRID for the conversion to the `geometry` type.
 The `internal_utils.determine_SRID` functions have been created to provide an abstraction layer to the PostGIS internal `_ST_BestSRID` functions, which are not documented and may be deprecated in the future.
 When this happens, the `internal_utils.determine_SRID` functions serve as single point of failure and can be changed to adopt a different way of determinining the most suitable SRIDs for the given `geography` parameters.

-Validity times
+Validity spans
 --------------

-Validity times were originally modelled using the `timestamp with time zone` data type.
-It was thought that the system would need to be able to react to validity time changes autonomously, e.g. by sending out notifications to users when a validity time span reaches its end.
+Validity spans were originally modelled using the `timestamp with time zone` data type.
+It was thought that the system would need to be able to react to validity span changes autonomously, e.g. by sending out notifications to users when a validity span reaches its end.
 This would make it necessary to define an exact point in time (hence `timestamp`) with an absolute time relation (hence `with time zone`).

 However, exact points in time did not turn out to be a good solution.
 The user interface was designed to let the user handle validity dates only, which led to problems when the UI generated timestamps from a user input date.
 A `date` type seemed to be the more natural choice, since it does not offer addition of "best guess" exact times to the actual user input values.
 The `date`type also removed the need for an absolute time relation, since the system cannot in any case autonomously determine an absolute point in time at which to react.

-Validity times, which are now modelled as local timezone `date`s, should be interpreted to be local dates of the entities they are affecting.
+Validity spans, which are now modelled as local timezone `date`s, should be interpreted to be local dates of the entities they are affecting.

 Localizable strings
 -------------------